 Tinea capitis is a fungus that causes ringworm of the scalp.
 This is very common among children, especially when sharing hairbrushes, combs, hair ties, etc. Ringworm of the scalp can cause itchiness and patches of round, raised lesions.
 Those who are allergic to the fungus may develop a kerion, which appears like a pus-filled sore on the scalp.
 As soon as the fungus is treated, this will heal.
 Steroids may be used to speed up healing.

 Tinea corporis is a fungus that causes ringworm of the body.
-Wresters often are afflicted with this tinea infection.
+Wresters are commonly afflicted with this tinea infection.
 Due to the nature of wrestlers often getting this infection, it may also be referred to as tinea gladiatorum.

 Tinea pedis is a fungus that causes athlete’s foot.
 It is most common on the foot and between the toes.
 The skin of the foot may become itchy and red, with cracking/flaking between the toes.
 It is most common in adolescents.